Teacher: Doug Lee

 Born and raised in South Metro Atlanta, I graduated M.D.
 Collins High School in College Park in 1980.
 I traveled to Tifton, Georgia to attend ABAC (Abraham Baldwin Agricultural College) where I received my Associates Degree in Business Administration.
 I transferred to the University of Georgia in 1982.
 I received my Bachelors Degree in Business Administration in June of 1984 with a major in Banking and Finance.
 I entered the work force full time in November of 1984 as a residential Mortgage Banker.
 I worked in the Mortgage Banking industry from 1984 until October of 2010; during that time I worked as a loan officer, underwriter, processor, secondary marketing manager, branch manager, production manager, and operations manager.
 As a side line in 1989 I opened Southern Craft Homes, a residential construction company.
 From 1989 through 2002 Southern Craft Homes built some 200 homes mostly in Henry County; In November of 2010 I went full time in construction as a job superintendent with GT Restoration, a Henry County based general contractor.
 I have always wanted to move into the classroom, so when the opportunity presented itself at the Academy in the fall of 2014 I accepted the position here.

-I have also coached/ instructed college bound baseball players for over 22 years, and starting for the 2016/17 school year will be the head Baseball Coach at Henry County High School.
+I have also coached/ instructed college bound baseball players for over 26 years, and was a coach, then Head Coach at Henry County High School for 7 seasons.

-I have three wonderful children (or young adults) ages 30, 29, and 24; My oldest son (HCHS 2007) is in drafting and design for a granite counter top distributor; my daughter (Ola High School 2009) is a Sgt in the U.S. Army stationed at Fort Waynwright in Fairbanks Alaska, and my youngest son just started flight school and is working to become an airline pilot in the next 20 months.
-I have two granddaughters, Elizabeth 5 and Kinsleigh 3 Dooley that live in Fairbanks with their mother and dad.
+I have three wonderful children (or young adults) ages 31, 30, and 24; My oldest son (HCHS 2007) is a design engineer for a granite counter top company; my daughter (Ola High School 2009) is an NCO, Sgt in the U.S. Army stationed at Fort Waynwright in Fairbanks Alaska, and my youngest son just started flight school and is working to become an airline pilot in the next 20 months.
+I have two granddaughters, Elizabeth 7 and Kinsleigh 4 Dooley that live in Fairbanks with their mother and dad.

 Feel free to contact me at any time with questions regarding the Construction Pathway here at the Henry County Academy for Advanced Studies.